ryba3310/Easy_envoy/README.md

 Vnc server - a remote desktop server using VNC protocol allowing to access desktop remotely One-Time-Secret - a secret sharing service to demonstrate a user defined service
 ```

+You can check Grafna monitoring Dashboard at my own instance at grafna.justalab.xyz with login: user and password: 12345678

 ## How to step-by-step

 Clone this repo